 - 1 Avocado

-- 12 oz refried beans flavored with garlic and green chili
+- 12 oz refried beans flavored with salt, freshly minced garlic, and freshly blended green chili peppers

 - 4 green onion springs, chopped finely